 The Tova Yedlin Lecture Series of the Wirth Institute for Austrian and Central European Studies is made possible by funds donated by Mrs. Deborah D. Yedlin and Mr. Martin P. Molyneaux.
 Endowed in November 2007, the purpose of the series is to present an annual lecture by a prominent scholar on the history of Central and East European Jewry prior to the Holocaust.

 Dr. Tova Yedlin was a long-time professor at the University of Alberta in what was then the Department of Slavic and East European Studies.
 Born in the city of Równe in the Wołyń Voivodeship of inter-war Poland (now Rivne, Ukraine), she graduated with distinction from the Tadeusz Kościuszko State Gymnasium-Lyceum in 1939.
 Evacuated to the Volga region of the Soviet Union after the German invasion of 1941, she escaped the mass-murder of Jews that took place there in 1941 and 1942, and immigrated to Canada after the war in 1948.
 Moving to Edmonton in 1950 she earned a B.Ed.
 (1956), an M.A.
 (1959) and a Ph.D.
 (1969) from the University of Alberta, where she subsequently taught Russian literature and social and intellectual history until her retirement in 1996.
 Her principal work, published in 1999 is a political biography of the Russian author, Maxim Gorky.
-Since her retirement she has been actively engaged in building and supervising the Moshe Yedlin Memorial Library on Jewish studies at the Beth Shalom Synagogue in Edmonton.
+Upon retirement she had actively engaged in building and supervising the Moshe Yedlin Memorial Library on Jewish studies at the Beth Shalom Synagogue in Edmonton.
 Dr. Yedlin passed away in 2017

 The endowment that supports the Tova Yedlin Lecture Series was set up by Dr. Yedlin’s daughter, Mrs. Deborah D. Yedlin and her husband, Mr. Martin P. Molyneaux, to honour their mother’s many years of service to the University of Alberta, and her contributions to East European scholarship.
 Upon the advice of their mother, Mrs. Yedlin and Mr. Molyneaux placed the endowment with the Wirth Institute for Austrian and Central European Studies, as the scholarly unit at the University of Alberta best placed to organize and host the annual lecture.